khalid-hussain/shaheen/chap7.md

 "People of Granada!
 Today you have among you that great mujahid, who has written his name in the history of Andalus with the tip of his sword, who has defeated Ferdinand's tiny-hearted army several times with a handful of mujahideen.
-Badr Bin Mughira, your Frontier Falcon, has come to you with a message and that message is that if a nation is willing to bathe in blood and is ready to jump into fire for its honor and liberty, then, no power on earth can defeat it."
+Badr bin Mughira, your Frontier Falcon, has come to you with a message and that message is that if a nation is willing to bathe in blood and is ready to jump into fire for its honor and liberty, then, no power on earth can defeat it."